chauff/cse1500-web-transcripts/Lecture-3.md

 };
 ```

-The function [`console.table`](https://developer.mozilla.org/en-US/docs/Web/API/Console/table) is an alternative for `console.log`, especially for objects and arrays, as it displays tabular data as a table:
+For debugging purposes, the function [`console.table`](https://developer.mozilla.org/en-US/docs/Web/API/Console/table) is a good alternative to `console.log`, especially for objects and arrays, as it displays tabular data as a table:

 ![console.table](img/L3-console-table.png)

 <sup>Screenshot of Firefox's Web Console.</sup>

-Another worthwhile function to know about is [`console.assert`](https://developer.mozilla.org/en-US/docs/Web/API/console/assert) which prints an error if an assertion is false.
+Continuing on the debugging theme, another worthwhile function to know about is [`console.assert`](https://developer.mozilla.org/en-US/docs/Web/API/console/assert) which prints an error if an assertion is false.
 If you have for instance a function that should always be called with a single positive integer, there is nothing you can do to enforce this - JavaScript is a dynamic language.
 However, if you know that any valid function call must have a single integer argument, you can use assertions to - at least at runtime - observe the assertion failure in case the function is used in an unintended manner:

 ![console.assert](img/L3-console-assert.png)

 <sup>Screenshot of Firefox's Web Console.</sup>

 Let's go back to object literals: what happens if we need 1000 objects of the same kind?
 What happens if a method needs to be added to all objects?
-Clearly, copy and paste is not the way to go.
+We can hardly copy and paste a method to all objects.

-### Object copying
+One idea could be to simply *copy* an object over and over again, however that turns out to be quite complicated.
+JavaScript passes everything by reference (unlike Java), which can cause issues when objects are complex (i.e. many of their properties are objects themselves).
+This [guide](https://dassur.ma/things/deep-copy/) explains in detail how to create deep copies of objects in JavaScript.
+This is for your information only, we do not cover deep copies in class.

-Copying objects in JavaScript is a bit more complicated than it sounds.
-JavaScript passes everything by reference (unlike Java), which can cause a lot of errors if you are not careful.
-This [guide](https://dassur.ma/things/deep-copy/) explains in detail how to copy objects in JavaScript.
+Let's look at three design patterns to simplify this work for us!
+The first one should be the most familiar to you, as it looks similar to the object creation pattnern we use in Java.

 ### Design pattern I: Basic constructor